genomicsclass/book/pages/intro_using_regression.md

 ## The LSE

-Let's write a function that computes the RSS for any vector $\beta$
+Let's write a function that computes the RSS for any vector $$\beta$

 ```r
 rss <- function(Beta0,Beta1,Beta2){